-After completing her training, Margaret started working at Royal Perth Hospital (RPH).
+After completing her training, Margaret started working at Royal Perth Hospital.
 In 2000, she expanded her practice to include GenesisCare Wembley and St John of God Murdoch.
 She also consults with GenesisCare at Fiona Stanley Hospital.

 Margaret is heavily involved in the training of new oncologists.
-She was director of training from 2003-2012 and has been the network director since 2012.
+She was Director of Training from 2003-2012 and has been the network director for Western Australia since 2012.